GovindBhala/DS5500-Movie-Recommendation-System/README.md

 __Content-Based Models__: recommend movies with similar meta-data attributes to movies that the user had rated highly
 Pros:
-  - Gobal diversity: no cold start problem - can recommend new and unpopular movies
+  - Global diversity: no cold start problem - can recommend new and unpopular movies
   - Personalization: recommendations are not biased towards a smaller subset of popular movies.
 Content models will recommend a wide variety of movies, thus increasingly the likelihood of generating different recommendations for different users

 Cons:
   - Personal diversity: over-specialization when defining a user's profile such that they are recommended a narrow set of very similar movies
   - Accurate rating: it is very difficult to achieve good precision and recall because we are generating predictions for all of the ~45,000 movies in the catalog and then recommending 10.
 Unlikely that the user has rated those 10 movies in the test set.
 Does not mean the recommendations are bad.

 __Collaborative Filtering Models__: recommend movies that were rated highly by users that have a similar rating history to the user
 Pros: